videojs/videojs-contrib-ads/README.md

 Make this longer if your ad integration needs a long time to decide whether it has preroll inventory to play or not.
 Ideally, your ad integration should already know if it wants to play a preroll before the `readyforpreroll` event.

+### postrollTimeout

+Type: `number`
+Default Value: 100

+The maximum amount of time to wait for an ad implementation to initiate a postroll, in milliseconds.
+If `contentended` has been fired and the ad implementation does not call `startLinearAdMode()` before `postrollTimeout` expires, the content video will end playback.

+Once the ad plugin fires `contentended`, one of these things will happen:

+ * `startLinearAdMode()` called within the timeout — postroll(s) will play without the user seeing any content video first.
+ * `startLinearAdMode()` is never called — content video stops.
+ * `startLinearAdMode()` is called, but after the postrollTimeout expried — content video stops

+The postrollTimeout should be as short as possible so that the viewer does not have to wait unnecessarily if no postroll is scheduled for a video.
+Make this longer if your ad integration needs a long time to decide whether it has postroll inventory to play or not.
+Ideally, your ad integration should already know if it wants to play a postroll before the `contentended` event.

 ### debug

 Type: `boolean`